Bill Good Marketing

 If your junior servicing advisor takes over your business, he or she has just inherited a dying business — because they don’t know how to reach out and find someone beyond your centers of influence who can bring in fresh assets.

-Because I’m in a good mood, I’m posting a copy of my “Senior Junior” partnership document on our FA Retirement Readiness website.
+Because I’m in a good mood, I’m posting a copy of my “Senior Junior” partnership document on our Financial Advisor Retirement Readiness website.
 If this is the scenario you would like to pursue, you need to go download this, absorb it and implement it.

 Find an Outside Buyer

 There is certainly a movement in the industry to buy up practices of retiring advisors.
 Some of these are being snapped up by large RIAs.
-Others are being purchased by FAs who have decided the best way to grow a business is to just go buy one.
+Others are being purchased by financial advisors who have decided the best way to grow a business is to just go buy one.

 You have several challenges to make this work.
 But make no mistake about it: It can work.
 Obviously, you need to find the right person.
 The only guidance I can give you in this regard is to rely on the salesperson skills you’ve acquired over a business lifetime.